-Where this Plan requires that technical reports be completed in support of any development proposal, those reports shall be completed by a qualified professional approved by the Town.
+Where this Plan requires that technical reports be completed in support of any development proposal, those reports shall be completed by a qualified professional.
 The Town may retain independent experts to review technical reports submitted in support of any application.
 The costs of the expert reports shall be paid by the developer.